 Getting away: For air travel, Gatwick Airport is just 40 minutes away by car.

-For primary education, locals can choose from a number of school s including, Oak Lodge, Hawes Down Infant School and Wickham Common.
+For primary education, locals can choose from a number of school s including, Oak Lodge, Hawes Down Primary School and Wickham Common.
 The academy converter Pickhurst Infant School is also a consistently popular choice.
-The two Langley Park schools (for boys and girls) are good secondary options, and there is a planning application with the Council to open a Langley Park primary school as well.
+Langley Park Primary School opened in 2016.
+The two Langley Park schools (for boys and girls) are good secondary options.
 Many parents and children are drawn to the beautiful building and grounds at Wickham Court, an independent co-ed school for pupils from age two to 16.
-St David’s College is also popular with the locals.
+St David’s Prep is also popular with the locals.